money.co.uk, Dot Zinc Limited, 160 Fleet Street, London. EC4A 2DQ. We are a Credit Broker for all consumer credit products promoted on money.co.uk.

 Before you apply for the cheapest 1 year loans on the market, you need to ensure the loan on offer meets your needs.

 The best 1 year loan for you will vary depending on the amount of money you want to borrow.

 It's often the case that the more you borrow the lower the interest rate, with the best rates generally offered on loans over £7,500; however it's never a good idea to borrow more than you need.

 Instead you need to calculate exactly how much you need to borrow and look for the cheapest 1 year loan for that amount.

-Often the cheapest one year loans will apply stringent application criteria, meaning that unless you have an impeccable credit history and high regular income you won't qualify for their headline rate.
+Often the cheapest loans will apply stringent application criteria, meaning that unless you have an impeccable credit history and high regular income you won't qualify for their headline rate.
 However, even if you don't have a gleaming credit history, you should still be able to get an affordable one year loan.

 You simply need to check the application criteria of each loan before you apply, to make sure you tick all the boxes.